 10. Mexican Hognose Snake

-Their natural habitats include sand dunes, grasslands, gravelly prairies next to streams, arid mountain canyon basins, open riparian forests, and sophisticated caverns.
+Their natural habitats include dunes, grasslands, gravelly prairies next to streams, arid mountain canyon basins, open riparian forests, and sophisticated caverns.

 They will consume frogs, rodents, and lizards as their primary food sources.
-They can feast in peace because they are immune to any toxins that these toads may emit.
+They can feast in peace because they are immune to toxins that these toads may emit.

 11. Plains Hognose Snake